 Traders can also create an account with global exchanges such as Coinbase and Changelly which allow the purchase of Bitcoin and other digital currency using a credit and savings card.
 The Bitcoin can then be transferred to a hardware wallet or an Australian exchange to trade, store or sell back to AUD.
 Card purchases are a safe and convenient way to make a Bitcoin purchase, although the charges can be as high as 5% in addition to the trading fee in some instances.

 PayPal is a popular payment type that is used worldwide and was heavily used to purchase Bitcoin (BTC) in recent years. eToro and Paxful are one of the few exchanges in the world that still accept PayPal as a deposit method.
 This payment option has fallen out of favour due to chargebacks and higher fees.

 Exchanges like Digital Surge allow users to deposit AUD into the online wallet using a BPAY payment to buy Bitcoin.
 This method is generally slow and can incur additional surcharge fees.

 Buy Bitcoin With Afterpay

 Afterpay is a service in Australia that allows customers to purchase items now and pay later.
-To our best knowledge, there are currently no cryptocurrency exchanges in Australia that support Afterpay as a means to buy BTC or other digital currencies.
+To our best knowledge, there are currently no exchanges in Australia that support Afterpay as a means to buy BTC or other digital currencies.

 Buy Bitcoin With Cryptocurrency

-Cryptocurrency trading exchanges and crypto swap platforms allow users to convert altcoins such as Ethereum, Litecoin, Cardano and Tron into Bitcoin.
+Altcoin trading exchanges and crypto swap platforms allow users to convert altcoins such as Ethereum, Litecoin, Cardano and Tron into Bitcoin.
 The process for investors that want to buy Bitcoin using cryptocurrency can be completed in a few steps.
-It involves transferring the altcoin to an exchange and selling it for Bitcoin.
+It involves transferring the altcoin to exchange and selling it for Bitcoin.